DiegoVeloso98-Usp/FEM_P_Truss3D_py/README.md

-# FEM nonlinear 3D Truss
+# Geometrically non-linear FEM formulation for 3D trusses
+## Work developed for the geometrically non-linear positional FEM formulation for trusses course

 Geometrically Non-Linear truss FEM code, written in python.
 Based on the Positional Finite Element Method.
 Theres 2 different codes, one for the static analysis and other for the dynamical analysis.